 I was recently reading the book The will of knowledge by the 20th century philosopher Foucault on the repressive nature of the church in the 18th and 19th century towards sex.

-Foucault states that by the church making sex into a repressive subject that cannot be discussed freely within our society, it has influenced the way we not only view sex and sexuality in our present society, but has also made our relationship to sex into a power struggle.
+Foucault states that by the church making sex into a repressive subject that cannot be discussed freely within our society, it has influenced the way we not only view sex and sexuality in our present society, but has also made our relationship to sex into a power struggle, people are even afraid to get a sexually transmitted disease testing in la just because people may judge them.
 Sex influences the way we relate to each other and even objects, yet must never be spoken of or related to (shows itself but is always hidden)( Foucault p25).
-The easiest example I have to share is the famous saying ‘Sex sells’.
+The latest news I have to share is the famous saying ‘Sex sells’.
 Where sex is hinted at but too explicitly shown.
 Foucault goes on to argue that sex is used as a tool for power, first controlled by the church and now within society which has lead other aspects of western culture to be repressive, such as the way we deal with other human faculties (such as emotions),which should be repressed or controlled rather than expressed freely in society.